gameblabla/CSE2/README.md

 * FIX_BUGS=1 to fix certain bugs (see [src/Bug Fixes.txt](src/Bug%20Fixes.txt))
 * WINDOWS=1 to enable Windows-only features like a unique file/taskbar icon, and system font loading (needed for the font setting in Config.dat to do anything)
 * NONPORTABLE=1 to enable bits of code that aren't portable, but needed for accuracy

+Project files for Visual Studio 2003 are also available, in the 'msvc2003' directory.

 ## Running